 In 1995 the company turned full circle when Martin Tallberg, M.Sc.(Econ.) was appointed as managing director of the company.
 His appointment meant the return of a family member in charge of the company after ten years.
 After the diffucult years, the operations have been crystallised further, and those operations in which neither adequate market share nor profitability could be reached have been given up.
 Similarly, potential business areas have been reinforced by buying Roboma Oy and by merging it with Tallberg Maalauslaitteet Oy.
 Thus, Tallberg Roboma Oy whose annual turnover had already risen to over 30 million marks (over 5 million euros) became the leading company in surface coating and painting technology.

-The Tallberg Group currently rests on three distinct pillars.
+The Tallberg Group currently rests on two distinct pillars.
 In addition to the parent company, real estate operations are represented by Julius Tallberg Real Estate Corporation, whose real estate base market value is over 110 million euros.
 During the last five years, the company’s property base has significantly grown, and it is expected to continue its substantial growth.